NVIDIA/grcuda/docs/bindings.md

 `bind()` takes the name (or path) of the shared library.
 The second argument specifies the signature in NIDL format.
 Add the keyword `cxx` for C++ style functions.
 The C++ namespace can be specified using `::`.
+Without `cxx`
-Without `cxx` grCUDA assumes C linkage of the function and does not apply any name mangling.
+GrCUDA assumes C linkage of the function and does not apply any name mangling.
 `bind()` returns the function objects as callables, i.e., `TruffleObject` instances for which `isExecutable()` is `true`.